St. Lawrence Hall

 St. Lawrence Hall is a meeting hall in Toronto, Ontario, Canada, located at the corner of King Street East and Jarvis Street.
 It was created to be Toronto's public meeting hall home to public gatherings, concerts, and exhibitions.
-Its main feature was a thousand-seat amphitheatre.
-For decades the hall was the centre of Toronto's social life before larger venues took over much of this business.
+Its main feature was a thousand-seat ballroom.
+For decades, the hall was the centre of Toronto's social life before larger venues took over much of this business.
 Today the hall continues as a venue for events including weddings, conferences, and art shows.

 History

 The location was previously part of the Market Square area and had been the site of the first permanent market buildings as well as site of Joseph Bloor's Farmer's Arms Inn from 1824 to 1831.
 The Great Fire of Toronto in 1849 caused the northern portions of this building to be pulled down, leading to the building of the current St. Lawrence Market in 1850 a block south at what was then Palace Street, and today is known as Front Street.
 The vacated area at the corner of King and Jarvis was in the heart of the growing community.
-The new Renaissance Revival style building was designed by William Thomas.
+The new Renaissance Revival style building was designed by William Thomas who won the commission in an open competition.

 It was here that prominent politicians such as John A. Macdonald and George Brown, Fathers of Confederation, addressed the people of Toronto.
 It was the main venue for musicians and other performers who came to the city.
 The lower levels were integrated into the market and were home to stores and businesses.
 A third storey section of the building was known as St. Patrick Hall, an important meeting place for the Irish Catholic Benevolent Union.

-By the 1870s the growing city had a number of larger and more suitable performance venues and the Hall entered a long decline.
+By the 1870s, the growing city had a number of larger and more suitable performance venues and the Hall entered a long decline.
 It continued to serve a number of roles, including several years as the home of the National Ballet.
-The City of Toronto government fully restored the hall in 1967 to mark the Centennial of Confederation (and rebuilt the east wing which had completely collapsed).
+As a Centennial project, the City of Toronto government fully restored the hall in 1967 to mark the Centennial of Confederation.
+During restoration, the east wing collapsed in March 1967 and was rebuilt.
 That same year it was designated as a National Historic Site.
 The first two Juno Awards ceremonies were presented here in 1970 and 1971.

 A remote detonated explosion, standing in for the groundbreaking of Canada's Wonderland theme park in the York Region town of Maple, took place from the Hall.

 The site is protected under Part IV of the Ontario Heritage Act since 2009.
 The City of Toronto also notes that the "Front Street right of way at 92 Front Street East is an Archaeologically Sensitive Area".